fhdsl/AnVIL_Demos/docs/02-scale-with-workflows.md

 You should see a table listing out the samples appear below each cell.
 Confirm that there are 3 samples in each table.
 :::

-This step chose the samples we want from the original Workspace, but has not yet created links to them in your own Workspace.
+This step chose the samples we want from the original Workspace, but has not yet created a Data Table that links to them in your own Workspace.

 ### Exported combined Data Table

 The next code block accomplishes a few things:

-1. `bind_rows( "AMR"=df_sample_amr, "EAS"=df_sample_eas, .id="code" )` combines data from the two different 1000 Genomes Workspaces into a single data table, so that you can conveniently work with all the data at once in your Workflows.
-It also adds a column named "code" to keep track of which samples came from the AMR vs. EAS datasets.
+1. The `bind_rows()` command combines data from the two different Workspaces into a single data table, so that you can conveniently work with all the data at once in your Workflows.
+It also adds a column to keep track of which samples came from which original Workspace.
-1. `select( sample_id, code, cram )` selects only the columns we care about for our analysis.
-Here we are keeping the sample ID, the superpopulation code (AMR or EAS) and the cram file.
-1. `avtable_import( namespace="anvil-outreach", name="shorts-combine-data-workspaces" )` creates a Data Table in your Workspace that links to the original data, so that you can easily use it in your analyses.  **This is the line that we need to modify** so that the Data Table is created in *your* Workspace.
+1. `avtable_import( entity="sample_id", namespace="anvil-outreach", name="demos-combine-data-workspaces" )` creates a Data Table in your Workspace that links to the original data, so that you can easily use it in your analyses.  **This is the line that we need to modify** so that the Data Table is created in *your* Workspace.

 :::{.reflection}
 ### Exercise {- .unlisted}